+A&P operates more than 300 stores in six US states in the Northeast.
 New Jersey and New York are home to more than three-quarters of the company's supermarkets.
 A&P operates about 30 stores in Pennsylvania, and a handful in Connecticut, Delaware, and Maryland.

-Under the leadership of CEO Sam Martin, who joined A&P in 2010 and saw the company through its restructuring, A&P had been pursuing a comeback strategy focused on localization.
+Under the leadership of former CEO Sam Martin, who joined A&P in 2010 and saw the company through its restructuring, A&P had been pursuing a comeback strategy focused on localization.
 It involved tailoring each store's product offering to the neighborhood and sourcing fresh-made and locally-grown produce and foods whenever possible.
 Martin planed to remodel more than half of the company's stores by mid-2017, with the aim of showcasing a neighborhood positioning for each store.
 Recent remodels include three Food Emporium supermarkets in New York City, that cater to upscale tastes, and a pair of Pathmark stores in New Jersey, one of which caters to Hispanics while the other has a stronger kosher focus.
 The grocery operator was betting that by renewing its stores and tailoring merchandise and service initiatives to local markets, sales and profits will follow.
 Still, A&P must contend with fierce competition from nontraditional grocery purveyors (including